The Veeva Scanner allows extracting documents, audit trails and their related information from any supported Veeva Vault.

 Default: 600000 ms

 This is the prefix of the Client ID that is passed to every Vault API call.
-The Client ID is composed from this prefix followed by the id of the job run.
 The Client ID is always logged in the report log.

 Represents the number of request attempts when the first call fails due to a server error(5xx error code).
 The REST API call will be executed at least once independent of the parameter value.